Choose Your Own Fairy-Tale Ending to Abuse

 - The princess will create her own fairy-tale ending without that knight.

-No matter what the ending, there are no more knights available to rescue the princess.
+No matter what the ending, the only knight able to rescue the princess is the princess herself.
 If she is to escape, she has to make the first move; our princess must clear her own tunnel.

 The funny thing about taking that first scary step is that it isn't as big a step as our princess thinks.
 She will be amazed at the help that becomes available to her just by calling this number: 800−799−SAFE(7233) or TTY 800−787−3224.
 Clear your tunnel - call now.